 Child drowns at sea off Greece in first fatality after Turkey opens border

-A child died after being pulled from the sea when a boat capsized on Monday off the Greek island of Lesbos, Greek officials said, the first reported fatality since Turkey opened its border last week to let migrants reach Europe.
+A young Syrian boy died on Monday after being pulled from the sea when a boat capsized off the Greek island of Lesbos, Greek officials said, the first reported fatality since Turkey opened its border last week to let migrants reach Europe.

 Separately, two Turkish security sources told Reuters a Syrian migrant had died from injuries on Monday after Greek security forces intervened to prevent migrants crossing from Turkey into Greece, but Athens branded the claim "fake news".
 More than 10,000 migrants, mostly from Syria, other Middle Eastern states and Afghanistan, have reached Turkey's land borders with EU states Greece and Bulgaria since Ankara said last Thursday it would stop keeping them on its territory.

-Greek and Turkish police fired tear gas into crowds caught between the fences in no-man's land over the weekend.
+The surge, which has seen Greek and Turkish police firing tear gas into crowds caught in the no-man's land between the two borders, has revived memories of the 2015-16 refugee crisis, when more than a million people arrived in Europe from Turkey.
 Further south, at least 1,000 migrants have reached Greece's eastern Aegean islands since Sunday morning, Greek police say.

+"This is an invasion," Development Minister Adonis Georgiadis told Skai TV on Monday.
+The Greek coast guard said the boat which capsized off Lesbos had been escorted there by a Turkish vessel.
+The dead boy was aged about six and was among 48 people plucked from the sea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)